ClaudiZiko/kerja/README.md

 # "Today, March 20, I'm heading back to my hometown, the place where I was born.
 I have some things to take care of before Eid arrives."

-# "It was beautiful, making memories with them.
-I just wish I had been brave enough to admit that I loved them."
+# "It was beautiful, making memories with her.
+I just wish I had been brave enough to admit that I loved her."

 ![Gambar](https://raw.githubusercontent.com/ClaudiZiko/OnlyMee/ClaudiZikoMyne/IMG_20250220_234820.png)